fazlebarisn/woo-product-faq/readme.txt

 == Changelog ==
 = 1.1.6 =
+* Fixed single page design.
+* Tested with latest WooCommerce version 9.8.5
+* Add tow new page under the plugin menu for more information.

+= 1.1.6 =
 * Tested with latest WordPress version 6.9.1
 * Tested with latest WooCommerce version 9.8.2